 Gain a deep understanding of your target audience's preferences and typical customer behavior.

-Do they often add items to their cart then abandon the purchase?
+Do they often add items to their cart and then abandon the purchase?
 Do they tend to buy ‘recommended’ products alongside their main purchase?

 Utilizing this knowledge will help you create more relevant and effective marketing campaigns across the board.